 Are you at the point in your ski career where strapping two pieces of wood to your feet and skiing black diamond runs is holding you back on what is achievable?
 Have you been in the White Room and found yourself wishing that you could increase the angle by a few degrees?
 Then look no further.
-Join Yamnuska Mountain Adventures and MTN Guiding’s Kevin Hjertaas for an action packed 3-day adventure of searching deep in the Rockies for the most sought-after lines.
+Join Yamnuska Mountain Adventures and ACMG Ski Guide Kevin Hjertaas for an action packed 3-day steep skiing adventure in the Rockies.

 Day 1: 6:30am (MST), Meet at the Yamnuska Office